Amazing Race 2017 Contestants Announced: This Time, Everyone Is A Stranger

 From there, the newly-created teams will travel 9 countries, 17 cities, and 36,000 miles, and challenges will include skydiving in Norway, bungee jumping into an ancient Greek canal, and – in a nod to The Amazing Race‘s tradition of making the contestants help out locally when they visit impoverished places – deliver desks and school supplies to schoolchildren in Tanzania.

 So who are the 22 contestants?
-This season’s lineup includes the traditional Amazing Race staple of young, toned bodies, in the form of a model and a college student, among others.
+This season’s lineup includes the traditional Amazing Race staple of young, toned bodies, in the form of a models and a college students, among others.

-Three of the contestants, according to The Denver Post, are from Colorado.
+Three of the contestants, according to the Denver Post, are from Colorado.
 One of them is Boulder rock climbing instructor Becca Droz.

 Will Becca’s degree in outdoor leadership help her on The #AmazingRace?
 Get to know the Racer before the premiere: https://t.co/7PG25w5X4P pic.twitter.com/THhV4DDGIL